-Tickets: $25; Kids 14 and under, $5.
+Tickets: $25; Children 14 and under $5.
 Order tickets online.
 Note that there is $1.50 surcharge for each online ticket order.
 ADVANCE TICKET SALES END AT 3 P.M.
 DAY OF SHOW.
 ALL ADVANCE TICKET ORDERS ARE PICKED UP AT THE DOOR THE NIGHT OF THE SHOW.
 ADVANCE TICKETS ARE NOT MAILED.
 Tickets will be available at the door the night of the show.
-We only accept checks and cash at the door.
+Note that we only accept checks and cash at the door.
 Doors open at 6:45.

 The musical partnership between Alasdair Fraser, long regarded as Scotland’s premier fiddle ambassador, and the sizzlingly-talented young California cellist Natalie Haas may not seem an obvious one.
 Fraser, acclaimed by the San Francisco Examiner as “the Michael Jordan of Scottish fiddling,” has a concert and recording career spanning 30 years, with a long list of awards, accolades, television credits, and feature performances on top movie soundtracks (Last of the Mohicans, Titanic).

 Haas, a graduate of the Juilliard School of Music, wasn’t even born when Alasdair was winning national fiddle competitions on the other side of the Atlantic.
 But this seemingly unlikely pairing is the fulfillment of a long-standing musical dream for Fraser, whose cutting-edge musical explorations took him full circle to find a cellist who could help him return the cello to its historical role at the rhythmic heart of Scottish dance music.